top of page

 Winemaker Notes

-Lifted red, black and blue fruits of red cherry, raspberry coulis, blueberry conserve and wild blackberry and blackcurrant.
-There is a spicy edge showing cardamom, star anise and Chinese five spice.
+Lifted blue and black fruits of blueberry conserve, mulberry, wild blackberry and black plum.
+There is a forest note that exhibits characters such as sandalwood, rosemary and wild thyme.
 Soft caressing tannins and voluptuous mouthfeel from plump Shiraz berries gives this wine a posture that belies its pedigree.
 The poise and piquancy of the fruit sitting on top of the structured mouthfeel provides confidence to cellar for 5-10 years.

 $26.99 Regular Price